Pop Culture CMA Awards

-and Carrie Underwood will host the CMA Awards
+and Carrie Underwood hosted the CMA Awards

 for the 11th consecutive year in 2018.